Jrine0/avalanche-hack/README.md

 4. **Backend calls smart contract** → Processes payment
 5. **Transaction recorded** → Snowtrace + backend storage

+## Recent Contract Improvements

+The smart contracts were recently updated to fix several critical security and logic issues.

+*   **Corrected Fee Calculation**: Fixed a bug where platform fees were being charged twice (once on deposit, and again on payout).
+The fee is now correctly charged only once when a task is funded.
+*   **Removed Owner Backdoor**: Removed a critical vulnerability that allowed the contract owner to bypass the `Rewarder` contract and unilaterally process payouts.
+All payouts must now go through the intended Merkle proof verification process.

 ## 📖 Contract Documentation

 ### Rewarder Contract